Golden Party Badge

 The Golden Party Badge (Goldenes Parteiabzeichen) was an award authorised by Adolf Hitler in a decree in October 1933.
-It was a special award given to all Nazi Party members who had, as of 9 November 1933, registered numbers from 1 to 100,000 and had unbroken Party membership.
+It was a special award given to all Nazi Party members who had, as of 9 November 1933, registered numbers from 1 to 100,000 (issued on 1 October 1928) and had unbroken Party membership.
 The recipient's party number was inscribed on the reverse of the badge.
-Only 20,487 men and 1,795 women were awarded the badge on these terms.
+A total of 20,487 men and 1,795 women were awarded the badge on these terms.

 The Golden Party Badge was also awarded at the discretion of Hitler to certain members of the party who merited special treatment and, on 30 January each year, to persons who had shown outstanding service to the Nazi Party or State.
 These badges had the initials 'A.H.' and the date of the award on the reverse.
 Examples of such awards include to General Wilhelm Keitel for his direction of the 1938 occupation of the Sudetenland, and to Grand Admiral Karl Dönitz in 1943 for war services.

 The Golden Party Badge was the basic Nazi Party Badge with the addition of a gold wreath completely encircling the badge.
 The badge was awarded in two sizes: 30.5 mm for wear on service uniforms and 24 mm for wear on a suit jacket.
 In the event of the death of the recipient, the badge would be kept by the family.
 However, due to the numbered certificate, no one else was allowed to wear the badge.

-Adolf Hitler's own Golden Party Badge had the number '1'.
-However, his actual Party number was 555, as the numbers started at 500 to make the party's membership at the time appear larger.
-The '1' badge was discovered by the Red Army after the capture of Berlin, and stored in the headquarters of the FSB.
-The badge was stolen in 2005, when guards thought a cat had set off the alarms, allowing the burglar to escape.
+While all three of Adolf Hitler's known, personal Golden Party Badges are stamped with the number '7', his issued party number was '555.'
+In the beginning, the founding party members wished to make their membership appear larger, so they issued numbers starting with 500.

+In Hitler's biographical book, Mein Kampf, he declared that his Nazi Party membership was number '7.'
+During the creation of his personal .750 gold Nazi Party Badge, it was stamped with number '7' and his facsimile signature.
+In 1970, this badge was sold to a prominent German collector.
+The sale, along with photographs, was documented in Klaus D. Patzwall's book, The Golden Party Badge.